Toronto Star: Features

-The Star states that it favours an inclusive, "big tent" approach, not wishing to attract one group of readers at the expense of others.
-It publishes regular features on real estate (including condominiums), individual neighbourhoods (and street name etymologies), shopping, cooking, dining, alcoholic beverages (right down to having an exclusive on the anti-competitive practices of the Beer Store that led to major reforms on the sale of alcohol in Ontario grocery stores in 2015 by Premier Kathleen Wynne and Ed Clark), automobiles (as Wheels), and travel destinations.
+The Star favours an inclusive, "big tent" approach, not wishing to attract one group of readers at the expense of others.
+It publishes regular features on real estate, individual neighbourhoods, style, business and travel.

 Products

 Website

-The Star has maintained a website where it publishes its content since 1996.
-On October 2012, the Star announced its intention to implement a paywall on its website, thestar.com, which was made effective on August 13, 2013.
-Readers with daily home delivery had free access to all its digital content.
-Those without a digital subscription can view up to ten articles a month.
-The paywall does not apply to its sister sites, such as wheels.ca (automotive news and classifieds).
-However, during 2015, the Star announced that it would end its paywall, which it did on April 1, 2015.
-In June 2018, the Star announced it was implementing a paywall again.
+The Star launched its website in 1996.
+In October 2012, the Star announced its intention to implement a paywall on its website, thestar.com, effective August 13, 2013.
+Readers with daily home delivery had free access to all digital content.
+Those without a digital subscription could access 10 articles a month.
+The Star removed its paywall on April 1, 2015, and revived it in 2018.